Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Statically and rotating ordered phases: Goldstone modes and low lying excitations

 Therefore, the breaking of generators $T_{2,i},\, i=3,...,N$ leads to $N-2$ linearly independent sine waves as Goldstone modes.
 They correspond to the orbit of the rotating field after the plane of the original limit cycle has been rotated by the broken generators.
 This amounts to the respective sine and cosine fluctuations around the original limit cycle as visualized in Fig. \ref{fig:goldstones}.
 Due to the linear independence of sine and cosine functions, we arrive at a total of $2N-4$ Goldstone modes so far.

 We are left with the last broken generator $T_{1,2}$, which generates rotations in the $\hat e_1 - \hat e_2$ plane, i.e. shifts along the limit cycle, see Fig.~\ref{fig:GoldstoneShift}.
-More precisely, it transforms the fields as
+More precisely, such a rotation by an angle $\theta_i^{(2)}$ transforms the fields as

 and thus shifts the physical field expectation value along its orbit:

 This leads to

 where $\Gamma^{(1,1)}=\Big(\Gamma^{(1,1)}_{ij}\Big)$ is again an $N\times N$ matrix.
 This adds another linearly independent, spatially homogenous and non-decaying mode to the kernel of $\Gamma^{(1,1)}$.
 This Goldstone mode corresponds to a shift along a given limit cycle.